 Dr. Patricia Papernow is widely recognized as one of the world’s foremost experts on “blended families.”
 She is entering her fifth decade of working with, learning about, and teaching others about stepfamily relationships.

-Dr. Papernow is a skilled and highly engaging presenter, providing training and consultation all over the U.S. and internationally. to clinicians, as well as to guidance counselors, pediatricians, nurse practitioners, clergy, lawyers, judges and others who are often on the front lines with stepfamily challenges.
+Dr. Papernow provides training and consultation all over the U.S. and internationally to clinicians, as well as to guidance counselors, pediatricians, nurse practitioners, clergy, lawyers, judges and others who are often on the front lines with stepfamily challenges.

 Dr. Papernow is the Director of the Institute for Stepfamily Education and a psychologist in private practice in Hudson, MA.
-She divides her time between clinical practice, supervision, and training.
-As a clinician, Dr. Papernow works primarily in the Internal Family Systems model, also integrating her training in couple and family therapy, Gestalt therapy, attachment, trauma, interpersonal neurobiology, preventive mental health, and learning disabilities.
+She now devotes most of her time to supervision and training.
+As a clinician, Dr. Papernow draws primarily from the Internal Family Systems model, also integrating her training in couple and family therapy, Gestalt therapy, attachment, trauma, interpersonal neurobiology, preventive mental health, and learning differences.